State's coronavirus death toll of residents passes 14,000 with rise of 107

 Cities

-Through Friday, West Palm Beach is in first place among Palm Beach County cities with 11,310, with an increase of 35.
-Lake Worth, which includes the city and county portion, rose by 20 to 7,850 followed by Boca Raton at 6,665 up from 6,629.
-Boynton Beach at 4,059 from 4,052 and Delray Beach at 3,121 vs. 3,115.
-A total of 1,088 in the county not designated by a city.
+West Palm Beach is in first place among Palm Beach County cities with 11,345, with an increase of 35.
+Lake Worth, which includes the city and county portion, rose by 17 to 7,867 followed by Boca Raton at 6,699 up from 6,665.
+Boynton Beach at 4,068 from 4,059 and Delray Beach at 3,138 vs. 3,121.
+A total of 1,101 in the county not designated by a city.
 In addition, the list of cities includes separate listings of misspellings and miscoded counties.

-In Indian River County, Fellsmere, which has a population of 5,754, remained at 410 compared with only 3 on May 31.
+In Indian River County, Fellsmere, which has a population of 5,754, increased by 1 to 411 compared with only 3 on May 31.

 Hospitalizations